-The past doesn’t define us; it shapes us and then moulds us into the people we want to be; however, we only do this if we get the opportunity?
+The demeanours of our past are beyond our control; however, our past doesn’t define us.
+It shapes us and moulds us to become the people we want to be.
+However, we can only do this if we get the opportunity?

 Taking chances in life…

 Every one of us, at some point, has had someone take a chance on us.
-Often, we are unaware of the risk they take because we don’t know the full extent of what they know and therefore, we don’t feel judged.
+Often, we are unaware of the risk they took because we don’t know the full extent of what they knew.
+Therefore, this ignorance meant we never felt judged.

-These children need people to take a chance on them and give them opportunities in life they deserve, without discrimination.
+However, every facet of their life is open and shared and subsequently judged for children in care, often with prejudice.
+These children need people to take a chance on them and give them the opportunities in life they deserve, without discrimination.

-When we get it wrong, it is catastrophic, and for older children in care, time is running out; it is often the last chance they will have to get it right.
+Because, when we get this right, as Bronagh and many other children in care know, it goes great.
+However, when we get it wrong, it is catastrophic, and for older children in care, time is running out; it is often the last chance they have to get it right.
 Can you foster an older child in care and be the difference they need now?

 ‘Together, we will make a difference in vulnerable children’s lives.’